Eric Nam: 2021–present: There and Back Again

 On May 21, 2021, Nam released the single "Echo", a collaboration with Indian singer and composer Armaan Malik and Indian-American composer Kshmr.
 On June 4, it was confirmed that Nam's contract with CJ E&M had expired.
 On October 15, Nam released the digital single "I Don't Know You Anymore", his first independent release.
 On October 19, Nam announced his There and Back Again World Tour 2022 and released the digital single "Any Other Way" on November 12.

-On January 7, 2022, Nam released his second English album There and Back Again, which included the previously-released singles "I Don't Know You Anymore" and "Any Other Way".
+On January 7, 2022, Nam released his second English album There and Back Again, which included the previously released singles "I Don't Know You Anymore" and "Any Other Way".
 Nam commenced the There And Back Again World Tour in Phoenix, on January 24, visiting cities throughout North America, Europe, and the South Pacific.
 He will embark on an Asia tour extension that includes six cities across Southeast Asia, concluding on November 20 in Seoul.

 Nam is set to make his acting debut in the psychological thriller film Transplant.

+On September 8, 2023, Nam released his third English album, House on a Hill, which includes a short film based on the album.

+On June 13, 2025, Nam was announced as one of the contestants competing on the fourth season of The Traitors US.